jvink10/resume-website/README.md

 - Consider changing colours to white, with blue as a highlight
 - Add dark mode with dark:
 - Get logo
-- Redo button size for mobile navigation
+- Redo button size for mobile and desktop navigation